bokhariLovesYou/devndesignatoneims/src/pages/gatedData/015-bonita__member-directory__registration.md

 ### Hubspot Integration

 Whenever a user registers on our site, all this information will be pushed to HubSpot and the user may be saved as a contact.
 Sub Accounts will share the same organizational information as the parent contact.
-Below are the lists of fields our members may have in HubSpot
+Below are the lists of fields our members may have in HubSpot in addition to the lists they are subscribed to.

     "firstname"
     "lastname"